HazMat Tool — substance information

 Fireworks

-Fireworks are a class of low explosive pyrotechnic devices used for aesthetic and entertainment purposes.
+Fireworks are low explosive pyrotechnic devices used for aesthetic and entertainment purposes.
 They are most commonly used in fireworks displays (also called a fireworks show or pyrotechnics), combining a large number of devices in an outdoor setting.
-Such displays are the focal point of many cultural and religious celebrations, though mismanagement could lead to fireworks accidents.
+Such displays are the focal point of many cultural and religious celebrations, though mismanagement can lead to fireworks accidents.
 Fireworks take many forms to produce four primary effects: noise, light, smoke, and floating materials (confetti most notably).
 They may be designed to burn with colored flames and sparks including red, orange, yellow, green, blue, purple and silver.
 Wikipedia

-Data from the Hazardous Materials Table
+Hazardous Materials Table

-Source: 49 CFR §172 (2018/07)
+Source: 49 CFR §172 (2026/05)

 (3) Hazard Class